Our Work

 Funder: USAID

-Program Overview: F2F, a volunteer-driven program, expands agricultural sector access to financial services, and increases agricultural sector productivity and profitability, thereby raising incomes and creating jobs.
-The core countries for the F2F Access to Finance Program are Kenya, Tanzania, and Sri Lanka.
+Program overview: The volunteer-driven Farmer-to-Farmer Program expanded agricultural sector access to financial services and increased agricultural sector productivity and profitability, thereby raising incomes and creating jobs.
+The core countries for the Farmer-to-Farmer Access to Finance Program (F2F A2F) were Kenya, Tanzania, and Sri Lanka.

 Sri Lanka